EventStore/eventstore.org/docs/http-api/3.4.0/reading-streams.md

 }
 ```

-If you try this in XML then no additional data is embedded, as embedding is only supported with json.
+If you try this in XML then no additional data is embedded, as embedding is only supported with JSON.

 ```
 curl -i -H "Accept:application/atom+xml" "http://127.0.0.1:2113/streams/newstream2?embed=body"